The Institute of Chartered Accountants of Alberta (ICAA) has more than its numbers in line these days as it prepares to overhaul its aging IT system.

 “Twelve years ago we brought in DMR [now Fujitsu Consulting] to come up with a system to serve us into the future, and we made that switch.
 Now, 12 years later, we’re looking at that system again,” Kauffman said.

 Despite its age, the ICAA’s current database is satisfactory in terms of serving the organization, but occasionally falls down in the areas of efficiency and effectiveness, Kauffman said.
-It also proved to be problematic in that it was a patchwork of various vendors’ technologies.
+It also proved to be problematic as it was a patchwork of technologies.

 “We wanted to go to a system-homogeneous shop.
 Now, every time we want to upgrade our technology, it doesn’t flow properly, and we wanted to make the delivery and support to staff and our members more effective.
 A system-wide migration was the logical choice, both from an operational and financial perspective,” he said.